WHO AM I ?

 And then, came another professor : HANS kept the same ROGER’s notation to teach us new PEHE pattern.

 HANS wanted his student to practice a lot at home, he is right, but that put a lot of pressure and stress with this way of teaching.
-We were only kids at that time, you know school was the priority back then.
+We were only kids at that time, you know school was the priority back then for me.

 I took some music theory night class for 2 years at Conservatoire of Tahiti,